andrelkj/cypress-express-mark/README.md

 When css selectors are not well identified and/or structured we need to add selectors manually.
 Some good properties to consider as selector is placeholder and name.

+#### Faker

+Faker can be used to generate dynamic random data which solve the repetitive and fixed data problem, although it now generates a new issue once it generate massive entries of information and at least for now do not meet our requirements to fill the input with tasks.

 ### Xpath

 Cypress do not support xpath selectors, although it has it's own functions to identify elements.
 For example: